Real Estate Roundup

 Steven Owen, chairman:

-In July 2021, the government published a draft Health and Social Care Bill setting out a number of reforms in order to implement the commitments of the NHS England Long Term Plan including the introduction of regional Integrated Care Boards and Partnerships tasked with co-ordinating NHS partners with local government services and budgets such as social care and mental health, in a geographic area, for the first time.
-The idea being that services are then pushed to the most efficient, cost effective part of the system (whether primary care, hospital or care home) for the best patient outcomes.
-We welcome these reforms and are hopeful they will lead to further development opportunities in primary care in the medium to long-term.
+In July 2021, the UK Government published a draft Health and Social Care Bill setting out a number of reforms in order to implement the commitments of the NHS England Long Term Plan.
+This included the introduction of regional Integrated Care Boards and Partnerships tasked with co-ordinating NHS partners with local government services and budgets, such as social care and mental health, in a geographic area, for the first time; the idea being that services are then pushed to the most efficient, cost-effective part of the system (whether primary care, hospital or care home) for the best patient outcomes.
+We welcome these reforms and are hopeful they will lead to better outcomes for patients and to further development opportunities in primary care in the medium to long-term.

 Richard Smith, chief executive:

-We are anticipating record student numbers for the 2021/22 academic year, with UCAS data showing a 4% increase in the number of applicants as at the 30 June deadline compared to 2020/21.
-A record 43% of UK 18-year-olds have applied to university this year, reflecting growing awareness of the opportunities and life experience it provides.
-Applications from non-EU students are up 14%, including notable growth from China and India, which has helped to substantially offset the expected decline in EU applications (-43%) as a result of Brexit and COVID-19 travel restrictions.
+We are anticipating strong student numbers for the 2022/23 academic year, with UCAS data showing a 7% increase in the number of applicants as at the 30 June deadline compared to pre-pandemic levels in 2019/20.
+A record 44.1% of UK 18-year-olds have applied to university this year, reflecting growing awareness of the opportunities and life experience it provides.
+Applications from non-EU students are up 9%, including notable growth from China and India, which has helped to substantially offset the expected decline in EU applications (-18%) as a result of Brexit.

 Real estate research notes